-- ... by processing sexual harassment complaints under non-Title IX provisions of a recipient's code of conduct.
-The definition of "sexual harassment" in \$ 106.30 constitutes the conduct that these final regulations, implementing Title IX, address. ...
-[Where a formal complaint alleges conduct that meets the Title IX definition of "sexual harassment," a recipient must comply with \$ 106.45. - Id. at 30095.
+- § 106.45 may not be circumvented... - ...by processing sexual harassment complaints under non-Title IX provisions of a recipient's code of conduct.
+The definition of "sexual harassment" in § 106.30 constitutes the conduct that these final regulations, implementing Title IX, address. ...
+[W]here a formal complaint alleges conduct that meets the Title IX definition of "sexual harassment," a recipient must comply with § 106.45.